Collection Item Summary:

-This full-scale, manned Test Tow Vehicle (TTV) was built to train Gemini astronauts for flight.
+This full-scale, manned Test Tow Vehicle (TTV) was built to test the Gemini paraglider wing in flight.
 It served as the first of two TTVs flown to perfect maneuvering, control, and landing techniques.
 Eight times a helicopter released the TTV, wings deployed, over the dry lake bed at Edwards Air Force Base, where it landed.

-Transferred from NASA to the Museum in 1975.
+NASA transferred the TTV-1 to the Smithsonian in 1975.

 Collection Item Long Description: